shenwei356/kmcp/docs/tutorial/searching/index.md

 The database building process is similar to that of metagenomic profiling, with one difference:

-1. Reference genomes are not splitted into fragments which slow down searching speed.
+1. Reference genomes are not splitted into chunks which slow down searching speed.

 Taken GTDB for example: